A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Originally this structure was planned as an extension of the Viceroy’s House (Rashtrapati Bhavan) but after the Montague-Chelmsford reforms of 1919, it was designated as a Parliament House or Legislative Assembly of the country.
 Symbolizing Indian democracy, this huge structure has a 29.9 m high dome with the Indian Flag.
 Sprawling over an area of 2.02 hectares, this wonderful structure has a diameter of 170.69 meters.

-The colonnaded verandas lined with 144 identical columns each 8.23 meter high surround the entire building.
+The colonnaded verandas lined with 144 identical columns, each 8.23 meter high, surround the entire building.
 The entire Parliament House is enclosed by an ornamental red sandstone wall or iron grills.
-This building is the best example of classical Indian art mingled with modern scientific achievements, which can see through its design, decorations and layouts.
+This building is the best example of classical Indian art mingled with modern scientific achievements, which can be seen through its design, decorations and layouts.
 This structure encompasses gardens, paved out lanes, ornate buildings and an array of beautifully sculptured statues.